overwolf/overwolf.github.io/docs/start/add-a-knowledge-base-to-app.md

 ---
 id: add-a-knowledge-base-to-app
-title: Add a Knowledge Base to your App
+title: Add a Knowledge base to your App
-sidebar_label:  App Knowledge Base
+sidebar_label:  App Knowledge base
 ---

 ## What is a knowledge base?